W427697/Discord-/MIGRATION.md

 };
 ```

-Also see the note in [Vite builder uses vite config automatically](#vite-builder-uses-vite-config-automatically) about removing `svelteOptions`.
+Also see the note in [Vite builder uses Vite config automatically](#vite-builder-uses-vite-config-automatically) about removing `svelteOptions`.

 #### Vue3: replaced app export with setup